-1.54.
-Transaction analysis processes are additional to the KYC processes required by the ML Regulations and take account of the unique opportunities afforded to cryptoasset exchange providers and custodian wallet providers by the blockchain.
+22.55 Blockchain analysis processes are additional to the KYC processes required by the ML Regulations and take account of the unique opportunities afforded to cryptoasset exchange providers and custodian wallet providers by the blockchain.
 Blockchain analysis helps these providers assess the risk of transactions.
-Due to its resource-intensity, it may be applied to transactions within relevant parameters.
+Firms should consider how blockchain analysis may be appropriate to apply in line with a risk-based approach, including taking into account the nature of the business of the exchange provider and whether it would be appropriate to use it for all transactions.